aws-samples/sample-ai-powered-sdlc-patterns-with-aws/mcp-client/mcp-client-ui/README.md

 npm start
 ```

-## Contributing
+## 🔐 Security

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
+See CONTRIBUTING for more information

-## License
+## 📄 License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.

 ## Disclaimer

 The solution architecture sample code is provided without any guarantees, and you're not recommended to use it for production-grade workloads.
 The intention is to provide content to build and learn.
-Be sure of reading the licensing terms.
+Be sure of reading the licensing terms."

 ---

-**Security Note**: Always restrict `ALLOWED_IP_ADDRESS` to your specific IP or network range.
-Never use `0.0.0.0/0` in production.
+Built with ❤️ using the AWS, MCP, Amazon Bedrock, and AI-powered SDLC.